awsdocs/amazon-route53-docs/doc_source/resolver-rules-managing.md

 1. Choose **Save**\.

 1. To add another rule, repeat steps 4 through 6\.

+## Adding rules for reverse lookup<a name="add-reverse-lookup"></a>

+If you need to control reverse lookups in your VPC, you can add rules to your outbound resolver endpoint\.

+**To create the reverse lookup rule**

+1. Follow the steps in the previous procedure, up to step 5\.

+1. When you specify your rule, enter the PTR record for the IP address or addresses that you want a reverse lookup forwarding rule for\.

+   For example, if you need to forward lookups for addresses in the 10\.0\.0\.0/23 range, enter two rules:
+   + 0\.0\.10\.in\-addr\.apra
+   + 1\.0\.10\.in\-addr\.apra

+   Any IP address in those subnets will be referenced as a subdomain of those PTR records—for example, 10\.0\.1\.161 will have a reverse lookup address of 161\.1\.0\.10\.in\-addr\.apra, which is a subdomain of 1\.0\.10\.in\-addra\.apra\.

+1. Specify the server to forward these lookups to\.

+1. Add these rules to your outbound resolver endpoint\.

+Note that turning on `enableDNSHostNames` for your VPC will automatically add PTR records\.
+See [Resolving DNS queries between VPCs and your network](resolver.md)\.
+The previous procedure is only required if you want to explicitly specify a resolver for given IP ranges—for example, when forwarding queries to an Active Directory server\.

 ## Associating forwarding rules with a VPC<a name="resolver-rules-managing-associating-rules"></a>